Tsz-Man-Derek-Chow/Tsz-Man-Derek-Chow/projects/Research Study Proposal/Research Study Proposal.md

 datatable(power_tbl_2, rownames = F)
 ```

-To conduct the simulation, we already have a sample size of 50 and need to make assumptions about our sample mean, effect size, statistical power and standard deviation.
-Referring to the 2021 financial report of XBXB ([XBXB, 2021](https://www.solomon-ir.com/00520/2021092801309_c.pdf)), We use the average restaurant profit before interest and tax at the end of 2020, which is \$158,277, as the mean profit of the control groups in both scenarios.
-For scenario 1, since there should be no effect, we set an increase of \$`r mean_diff_1`, which is considered not meaningful, for the treatment group.
-For scenario 2,  we consider an increase of 5% of the profit mean of the control group to be meaningful enough and therefore, assign an increase of \$`r mean_diff_2` for the treatment group.
+To conduct the simulation, a sample size of 50 and make assumptions about the sample mean, effect size, statistical power and standard deviation are required.
+Referring to the 2021 financial report of XBXB ([XBXB, 2021](https://www.solomon-ir.com/00520/2021092801309_c.pdf)), the average restaurant profit before interest and tax at the end of 2020, which is $158,277, is determined as the mean profit of the control groups in both scenarios.
+For scenario 1, since no effect is expected, an increase of $100 in mean profit, which is considered not meaningful, is set for the treatment group.
+For scenario 2, an increase of 5\% of the profit mean of the control is considered meaningful.
+Therefore, an increase of $`r mean_diff_2` for the treatment group.
 Correspondingly, an effect size of 5% is assumed as it is considered meaningful.
 Then we define a statistical power of 90% for scenario 2, which is usually recognized as powerful enough.
 For scenario 1, as it is expected to generate a no-effect result, we need to control the power to be lower than *1 - power* which is 10%.
 In order to find out the proper standard deviation that can reach our expected power, we conducted the below for loop function using a trial standard deviation ranging from 100 to 15,000 for both scenarios.
 We then found out that when the standard deviation reaches `r sd1`, scenario 1 reaches a power of `r power1` and scenario 2 generates a power of `r power2`, which satisfies our expectations for statistical power of tests.
 The standard deviation of `r sd2`` is set.

 ## Research Question